100xA/blackwatch/_posts/2023-03-22-project-pomodoro-tracker.md

 * [Link to the repository](https://github.com/100xA/PomodoroTrackerCLI)

-I will be updating the Project regarding my own needs while keeping it as lightweight as possible.
+I will be updating the project regarding my own needs while keeping it as lightweight as possible.
 Thanks for reading!